Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 Kim Tate & Al Chapman

-Grotesque Graham’s poisonous historical past with conniving spouse (for enterprise causes solely) Kim places her on the high of the suspects record because the pair have had a love/hate factor happening for years.
-As Graham plans to go away the nation with lover Rhona Goskirk, Kim shows a uncommon second vulnerability and begs him to remain and make a correct go of their relationship – and to her shock, he agrees they may nonetheless have an opportunity.
-Later discovering he’s main her on to distract her from the very fact he’s secretly been siphoning off funds from the Tate empire, antagonised Kim duties companion in crime Al in serving to her do away with Graham.
-Completely.
+Ugly Graham’s poisonous historical past with conniving spouse (for enterprise causes solely) Kim places her on the prime of the suspects record because the pair have had a love/hate factor occurring for years.
+As Graham plans to depart the nation with lover Rhona Goskirk, Kim shows a uncommon second vulnerability and begs him to remain and make a correct go of their relationship – and to her shock, he agrees they might nonetheless have an opportunity.
+Later discovering he’s main her on to distract her from the very fact he’s secretly been siphoning off funds from the Tate empire, antagonised Kim decides to take no prisoners, and asks Al to have Graham killed off.
+Indubitably, she looks like the probably to be discovered responsible, however there’s lots different suspects within the line-up.

 Jai Sharma